tpkowastaken/Launcher/README.md

 *macOS (10.14 and newer):* Download [mmc-cracked-osx64](https://nightly.link/UltimMC/Launcher/workflows/main/develop/mmc-cracked-osx64.zip).

 To update the launcher replace all replaceable files and folders with the newer ones from any of the links listed above.
-Don't use the inbuilt option, as that downloads the MultiMC launcher instead (this will be fixed in a future version).

 ## How to install and use